bxparks/AceButton/README.md

 The `aceButton` pointer should be used only to extract information about the button that triggered the event.
 It should **not** be used to modify the button's internal variables in any way within the eventHandler.
-The logic in `AceButton.check()` assumes that those internal variable are held constant, and if they are changed by the eventHandler, unpredictable results may occur.
+The logic in `AceButton::check()` assumes that those internal variable are held constant, and if they are changed by the eventHandler, unpredictable results may occur.
 (I was tempted to make the `aceButton` a pointer to a `const AceButton` but this cause too many viral changes to the code which seemed to increase